hutchresearch/GCAMnet/README.md

 ## Project Scope

-- Develop and train neural-network on data derived from experiments defined in [Woodward (2023)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022EF003442) (commonly references as "exp 1 jr.").
+- Develop and train neural-network on data derived from experiments defined in [Woodard (2023)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2022EF003442) (commonly references as "exp 1 jr.").
 - Compare and contrast the performance of the emulator and the 'core' GCAM model performance.
 - Compare and contract the sensitivity of the emulator and the 'core' GCAM model performance.
 - Experiment with the sensitivity of emulator performance as a function of the amount of training data.